bollwyvl/k3/README.md

 `rightHand` must be an array of variables (or multiples of variables).

-If `name` is provided, and constraints previously created with that `name` will be removed before adding this constraint.
+If `name` is provided, any constraints previously created with that `name` will be removed before adding this constraint.

 ### `k3.le([name], leftHand, rightHand)`
 Constrain `leftHand` to be greater than or equal to `rightHand`.

 `rightHand` must be an array of variables (or multiples of variables).

+If `name` is provided, any constraints previously created with that `name` will be removed before adding this constraint.

 [kiwi]: https://github.com/nucleic/kiwi/tree/feature-js